olafbielasik/WingFLowLES/README.md

 ## Requirements

 To run the simulation, set up the environment using the provided `environment.yml` file.
-Then execute the full pipeline using the provided Bash script in `run_simulation.sh`.
+Then execute the full pipeline using the provided Bash script in `run_simulation.sh`

 ## License